sap-tutorials/sap-build-process-automation/tutorials/spa-setup-desktop-agent/spa-setup-desktop-agent.md

 >To prevent issues during the installation, please close all the Chrome tabs opened on your machine.
 The setup program is provided in the form of an industry standard Windows MSI installer.
 You can download it from the SAP Software Center.

->The minimum version of the Desktop Agent supported by SAP Process automation is **2.0.20**.
+>The minimum version of the Desktop Agent supported by SAP Build Process automation is **2.0.20**.

 1. Download the **latest version**  of the [MSI file extension](https://tools.hana.ondemand.com/#cloud).